ahmadfajar/vue3-mdb-docs/docs/components/overlays/popover.md

 ---
-description: A lightweight component which is used as a popup container.
+description: Popover is a lightweight component which is used as a popup container.
 ---

 # Popover

 :::lead
-**BsPopover** is a lightweight component which is used as a popup container.
+**bs-popover** is a lightweight component which is used as a popup container.
 :::